rspamd/rspamd.com/doc/faq.md

 All packages are signed and should also be downloaded using `https`.
 Debugging packages are also available (`rspamd-debuginfo` for RPM packages and `rspamd-dbg` for DEB ones).

+ASAN packages are built with minimum optimizations and include [Address Sanitizer](https://en.wikipedia.org/wiki/AddressSanitizer) to allow debugging issues.
+These packages are significanlty slower and are not recommended for normal production usage (however, they **could** be) but they might be essential to debug Rspamd issues.

 ### Resolver setup

 DNS resolving is a very important part of the spam filtering since a lot of information is obtained from DNS lists, e.g. IP and URL blacklists, whitelists, reputation data and so on and so forth.
 Hence, Rspamd will be **totally** broken in case: it might even refuse to start.
 Furthermore, if you are using your provider's resolver or some public resolver you might be affected by blocking from the vast majority of DNS lists providers or even corrupted results.
 It is known that Rspamd is broken when your provider's DNS returns some IP address to redirect your browser to instead of the real response.